raphaelschaad/dotfiles/git-cheat-sheet.md

-# Git Cheat Sheet
+GIT CHEAT SHEET

-A collection of Git commands I regularly use.
+A collection of useful Git commands and good Git practices.

 Also see my [.gitconfig](./.gitconfig) and my [.gitignore_global_osx](./.gitignore_global_osx).

-## General
+# General
     $ git fetch origin # update origin remote branches
     $ git rebase -p origin/master # (on master) Pull in changes and preserve feature branch on master, when it could fast-forward
     $ git rebase origin/master # (on feature branch) Prevent feature branch from diverging from master significantly